delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 Bet you were expecting some hard to understand guide to Big O huh?
 Well, this is all it is.
 You just need to memorise (or learn) the hierarchy, take some algorithms and find out what their Big O notation is.
 You should really practice this!

 Big O notation only represents how long an algorithm can take but sometimes we care about the memory (space complexity) of an algorithm too.

+TK other forms of measuring algirhtms.

 # Seqeuntial search